 If you are looking for a camping adventure in a spectacular place in Australia, the Tidal River Campground in the Wilsons Promontory National is the place.
 This is a very pristine region in the southernmost peninsula of Australia, 200 km southeast of Melbourne.
 The campsite is only 300 meters walk from Normann Bay Tidal River, a secluded bay, surrounded by dense vegetation which stretches along the Tidal river, and merges with the calm water of the ocean.
 Rock formations, boulders and wetlands along the river banks make it for a wealth of birdlife and native animals.
 So families of wandering wombats, and storms of crimson rosella birds will be your stalking neighbours during your stay!

 The reason why this place is so glamorous is because of the beautiful coastal landscape and its hiking trails that are so varied and different.
 This campsite offers a wide range of accommodation to suit all pockets.
 From basic campgrounds to powered camping sites, to glamping tents, to basic cabins with common showers, to lodges and modern luxury cabins fully equipped, this place has got something for everyone.
 However, it’s not easy to get a spot in this popular campervan park/ campsite of Australia, especially during the summertime.
 I recommend booking your space here at least 3-4 months before, and if you intend to plan a trip to Wilsons Promontory during the main holidays, you probably need to book 6-12 months ahead.
+Road trips via a car is great too, but campervanning beats the experience hands down.

 What are you waiting for?
 Go check out the motorhome options and make that dream RV trip happen!